barryclark/jekyll-now/README.md

 paginate: 3
 ```

 This will ensure that the the correct relative path is constructed for your assets and posts.
+Also, in order to run the project locally, you will need to specify the blank string for the baseurl: `$ jekyll serve --baseurl ''`.

 ##### If you don't want the header to link back to the root url